dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 When I opened the paper, the title said <i>Disney Utilidor System™ Seahaven Island</i>.
 Gray lines showed a map of the island, with street names and prominent landmarks.
 I was I was familiar with that.
 But it was the black lines that forced me to sit down in my chair again.

 The black lines showed a system of tunnels that ran under the city.
+The tunnels connected to every house, every business, and City Hall, circled in blue pen.
 They were not water mains or storm drains.
-They had restrooms marked.
-The tunnels connected to every house, every business, and City Hall, circled in blue pen.
+If there was any doubt, the map had restrooms clearly marked.

 I thought of the exit sign over the copy room, where I had found the map, and of the light that disappeared from right to left.
 City Hall didn’t need an emergency exit on the outside.
 It had an escape tunnel in the copy room.